auth0/lock/README.md

 [Auth0](https://auth0.com) Lock Passwordless is a professional looking dialog that allows users to log in by receiving a one-time password via email or text message.

+## Playground

+You can try it out yourself online at the [playground](https://auth0.github.io/lock-passwordless/).

 ## Usage

 The most common scenario would be to open the dialog when the user clicks a login button.
 In order to do that, you can initialize a new `Auth0LockPasswordless` object, register an event handler for the _click_ event on the button element, and finally invoke the `magiclink` method from it.